Widow ‘could not register’ that husband was ringleader of London Bridge attack

 Videos were shown to the court of their honeymoon in Pakistan, including one of the pair riding a camel as Butt made Arabic statements linked to IS.

-He said “Dawlat al-Islamiyah”, which Mr Hough said is “used in connection with IS”.
+He says “Dawlat al-Islamiyah”, which Mr Hough said is “used in connection with IS”.

-In a second video recorded on a plane, Butt and Ms Rehman spoke about airports including a “London airport” and Ataturk Airport in Istanbul being renamed after Islamic extremists.
+In a second video recorded on a plane, Butt and Ms Rehman speak about airports including a “London airport” and Ataturk Airport in Istanbul being renamed after Islamic extremists.

-Butt talked about renaming one after Omar Baku, founder of the banned group Al-Muhajiroun.
+Butt talks about renaming one after Omar Baku, founder of the banned group Al-Muhajiroun.

-His wife suggested naming another Abu Luqman, an alias used by Anjem Choudary.
+His wife suggests naming another Abu Luqman, an alias used by Anjem Choudary.

-Mr Hough said: “He was not suggesting that the airports should have names of figures like Muhammad or other Muslim holy men, he was suggesting that they all change their names to extremists.
-Did that not trouble you?”

-She said: “Not at that time, I just brushed it off as a stupid joke.”

-Ms Rehman said she suggested Choudary’s alias “to carry on the joke”.
+Asked if the conversation “troubled” her, Ms Rehman said she “brushed it off as a stupid joke” and suggested Choudary’s alias “to carry on the joke”.

-She also said that before she married Butt her impression of him was a “gangster”.
+She said that before she married Butt her impression of him was a “street boy” and “gangster”.

-“I heard from my auntie he was really charismatic, really confident, really funny,” Ms Rehman told the court.
-“I always had that idea of him, that he was a street boy, gangster, that kind of boy.”
+In his questioning, Gareth Patterson QC, representing six victims’ families, asked: “Is it the truth that throughout your marriage to this man you not only saw how extreme he was in his radical views, you also did realise that he was capable of something that involved the use of violence?”

+Ms Rehman said: “I knew he was capable of packing his bags and going to Turkey or Syria.
+I never, ever, ever though he would do something to people in this country.”